-In order to repair a damaged magellan installation after a hardware failure, it is important to start the data backup ahead of time.
+To repair a damaged magellan installation after a hardware failure, it is important to start the data backup ahead of time.

 System Recovery with Data Backup Software

 The data backup is usually performed with data backup software.
 This makes it possible to save the entire system, including all data, so it can be restored whenever needed.